dfinity/portal/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 For example, the NNS makes decisions on the following topics.
 * *Network topology*: The NNS decides which node machines can join the network and how these nodes are organized into _subnets_.
 * *Software run on the nodes*: The NNS decides which software is run by the nodes that form the blockchain.
 This allows the NNS to upgrade the protocol without manual intervention of the individual node operators.
-* *Tokenomics*: The NNS decides how many rewards node operators and governance participants will get and the costs of computation and storage on the Internet Computer.
+* *Tokenomics*: The NNS decides how many rewards node operators and governance participants get and the costs of computation and storage on the Internet Computer.
 * *Governance*: The NNS decides on the rules of the governance itself, e.g. how many votes are needed for a proposal to be adopted, how long the voting period is, etc.